Happy Monday! Time for another Monday Marketing post and today’s topic is on social media.

 I’ve written a post about deciding on your social media platforms.
 But it does bear repeating.

 There’s a lot of advice out there, many of them stating you should be on every single platform.
-From Facebook to Vine to Snapchat to Tumblr and everything in between.
+From Facebook to Snapchat to Tumblr and everything in between.

 Get your own data points